KallePettersson/katacoda-scenarios/repeat-executable-tutorial/implementation.md

 ## Writing the implementation file
 Now let’s write the code for all the functions we just created.
 The first thing we need to add to the implementation file is the header file, this is done using the `#include <file>` command which tells the compiler at compile time to copy and paste the content of the `<file>` into the file where `#include <file>` was used.
 The iostream has an abs function defined in it that we will use later.
 So add the following code to the top of the `Complex.cpp` file.
-You can use the `Copy to Editor` button or write it yourself by clicking `devops-executable-tutorial/src/complex.cpp`{{open}}.
+You can use the `Copy to Editor` button or write it yourself by clicking: `devops-executable-tutorial/src/complex.cpp`{{open}}.

 <pre class="file" data-filename="devops-executable-tutorial/src/complex.cpp" data-target="replace">